ACHIRIHILARY/rork-mubaku-lifestyle/REDUX_SETUP.md

 # Redux State Management Documentation

-This app uses **Redux Toolkit** with **RTK Query** for state management and API integration with your Django backend hosted on Render.
+This app uses **Redux Toolkit** with **RTK Query** for state management and API integration with your Django backend hosted on Google Cloud.

 ## Architecture